nganifaith/Ngani-Faith/README.md

 - Twitter: [@Bright_Ngani](https://twitter.com/bright_ngani)
 - LinkedIn: [Kongnyu Faith Ngani](https://www.linkedin.com/in/ngani-faith/)

-Apart from being an engineer I love teaching and sharing with people it gives me much joy to share and help people.
+Apart from being an Engineer, I love teaching and sharing with people it gives me much joy to share and help people.

-# My famous Quotes

-### A Random act of kindness can go a long way in changing the world.
+## A Random act of kindness can go a long way in changing the world.

-### Always wear a smile for your smile might just brighten someone's day.